What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 • Description of items: This includes dimensions, weight, density, information regarding the materials and their makeup, and quantity of goods.

-• Packaging type: Include whether you are using cartons, crates, drums, and/or pallets for the shipment.
+• Packaging type: Include whether you are using cartons, crates, drums, and/or for the shipment.

 • NMFC freight class: Freight class impacts how much your freight shipment will cost.
 Shipments are classified into one of 18 classes based on density, handling, liability, and storability.

-• BOL number: given by the BOL issuer.
+• BOL number: This is given by the BOL issuer.

 Different BOLs have different terms within their contract and are needed for different shipping situations and scenarios.
 The list below explains the 18 types of bill of lading that are most commonly used and their different terms